adityagovindaraj/adityagovindaraj.github.io/now.md

 For a full list of my favourite media I've enjoyed, head over [here](https://adityagovindaraj.github.io/media.html)

 # What I am doing now?
 Soaking up the EPL season.
 Arsenal winning after 22 years!
+Tottenham avoided relegation.
+Bittersweet moment when Pep, Salah, Coleman, Stones, and Silva made their final appearances.
+And next weekend is the Champions League final.
+What a time to be a Gooner!
 My goodness!
-What a feeling!
+An assortment of emotions!